chemgymrl/chemgymrl/docs/lesson_1_extract.md

 total_reward += reward
 ```

-Now if we want to we can pour back the water from vessel 1 into our extraction vessel and repeat the process to get a
-more of the sodium out of the oil.
-However, for an introduction this much should satisfy, now that we have finished,
+Now if we want to we can pour back the water from vessel 1 into our extraction vessel and repeat the process to get more of the sodium out of the oil.
+However, for an introduction, this much should satisfy, now that we have finished,
 we want to see how well we did so now we enter the done command.

 ![image of command](../tutorial_figures/extraction-lesson-1/oil_water_console_7.png)